CaddyGlow/zmk-layout-rs/docs/customization_tasks.md

   macros available, etc.).
 - **Immediate conflicts** – inspect the `before => after` snippets printed for each task or add an `expected = "..."` string when the task should bail if the base layout drifted.
-- **Silent skips** – behavior/meta/script tasks are parsed today but treated as future work, so the CLI will report them as `SKIPPED`.
+- **Skipped behavior/meta/script tasks** – these tasks execute now; they only skip when the settings map is empty or a conflict policy tells the engine to skip a mismatched `expected` block.

 For additional background, see `LAYOUT_TASK_PLAN.md` for the full roadmap.